Helps you understand your

 How to get pregnant ?

 You can only get pregnant if you have unprotected sex during the few days each menstrual cycle leading up to and including the day of ovulation.
-So, if you are trying to conceive Clearblue Ovulation Tests enable you to identify these fertile days helping you to get pregnant faster
+So, if you are trying to conceive Clearblue® Ovulation Tests enable you to identify these fertile days helping you to get pregnant faster.
+If you want to get an approximation for when you ovulate, you can also use our ovulation calculator.

 Am I pregnant ?

 Various early pregnancy symptoms can indicate you might be pregnant.
 They differ from woman to woman and from pregnancy to pregnancy.
 If you are pregnant, you may notice one or more of these symptoms or none at all.
-That’s why Clearblue® Early Detection Pregnancy Test can be used up to 6 days before your missed period, which is 5 days before the day you would expect your period to start (your ‘expected period’ day).2
+That’s why Clearblue® Early Digital and Clearblue® Early Detection Pregnancy Tests can be used up to 6 days before your missed period, which is 5 days before the day you would expect your period to start (your ‘expected period’ day).2

 We put women right at the heart of everything we do – from education and technological development through to design, research, clinical studies, field trials and testing.
 Our mission is to transform the way women manage their reproductive health.